Qualification, exam and professional development

 If you have completed a foreign qualification, you may apply to Treasury to have that qualification assessed against the education requirements.

-If you are not an existing provider, this assessment will not change the requirement to complete an approved Australian degree.
-You can enrol in an approved Australian degree and have your qualification assessed by your higher education provider for recognition of prior learning (advanced standing) as part of your enrolment process.
+If you are not an existing provider, you may apply for an assessment but it is likely that you will need to complete an approved Australian degree.
+You can also enrol in an approved Australian degree and have your existing foreign qualification assessed by your higher education provider for recognition of prior learning (advanced standing) as part of your enrolment process.

 AFS licensees: Checking qualifications

-AFS licensees should ensure that a person they intend to authorise as a financial adviser has completed a bachelor or higher degree, or equivalent qualification, that is approved by the Minister.
+AFS licensees should ensure that a person they intend to authorise as a financial adviser has completed a bachelor or higher degree or qualification that is approved by the Minister.

 Table 1: What to look for on an academic transcript